-4.1.14 Correct completion and addressing of the flight plan is extremely important as errors can lead to delays in data processing and to the subsequent issuing of clearances to the flights concerned.
+- 4.1.16 Correct completion and addressing of the flight plan is extremely important as errors can lead to delays in data processing and to the subsequent issuing of clearances to the flights concerned.
 Despite the growing use of automated flight planning systems, a significant proportion of ATC Flight Plans submitted in respect of flights through the North Atlantic Region continue to contain errors.
 In some instances, these errors are such that the Flight Plan is rejected and the Operator is required to re-submit a corrected version.
 The format and contents of the ICAO model flight plan was significantly amended with effect from 15 November 2012.
-A detailed description of the changes is contained in the document "Review of Amend 1 to PANS ATM" available at www.icao.int/EURNAT/, following "Other Meetings Seminars and Workshops", then "Sub-Regional FPL2012 Workshop-Greece".

-4.1.15 Detailed explanations of how to complete an ATS Flight Plan in respect of the NAT portion of a flight are contained in Chapter 17 and Attachment 4 of this Manual.
-The Attachment also highlights the more common completion errors that are made.

-4.1.16 Operators are encouraged to indicate their RNP, RNAV, RVSM, FANS 1/A data link, ADS-B and NAT HLA capability in the flight plan.
-It is important that operators provide this information in flight plans in order to ensure that the full benefits of current capacity and safety improvement initiatives in the NAT Region are made available to appropriately equipped flights.
+A detailed description of the changes is contained in the document "Review of Amend 1 to PANS ATM" available at www.icao.int/EURNAT/, following "Other Meetings Seminars and Workshops", then "Sub-Regional FPL2012 Workshop-Greece". - 4.1.17 Detailed explanations of how to complete an ATS Flight Plan in respect of the NAT portion of a flight are contained in Chapter 17 and Attachment 4 of this Manual.
+The Attachment also highlights the more common completion errors that are made. - 4.1.18 Operators are reminded that they must indicate their aircraft and crew capabilities (e.g. RNP, RNAV, RVSM, FANS 1/A data link, ADS-B and NAT HLA Approval) in the flight plan.
+It is essential that operators provide this information in flight plans for ATC to apply appropriate separation criteria to the flight and thereby ensure that the full benefits of current capacity and safety improvement initiatives in the NAT Region are made available to all appropriately equipped flights.
 The provision of this information will also support planning for future initiatives by providing more accurate information regarding the actual capabilities of the fleet operating in the ICAO NAT Region.
-In order to signify that a flight is approved to operate in NAT HLA airspace, the letter 'X' shall be inserted within Item 10 of the flight plan.
+In order to signify that a flight is approved to operate in the NAT HLA, the letter 'X' shall be inserted within Item 10 of the flight plan.
 A 'W' must also be included in Item 10 to indicate that the flight is approved for RVSM operations.